 Since then, Nihar's work has taken him to both distant parts of the globe and down strange alleyways.
 For his 2016 release, The Corridor of Uncertainty, Nihar traveled to the United Arab Emirates and received threats from the Taliban, as he sought to chronicle the miraculous story of the Afghan cricket team.
 To deepen his understanding of the Middle East region, Nihar also studied Pashto, one of the official languages of Afghanistan.

 Nihar graduated cum laude from Cornell University, where he studied applied economics and management, with concentrations in finance and strategy.
 He currently calls Tampa home.
-His newest book (in the works!) is about Chumbana Omari, a 13-year old girl from Korogocho, Kenya.
-Chumbana has quickly become one of the best skaters in all of Africa, while simultaneously pushing other girls in her dangerous slum to stand up for their dreams.
-Sign up HERE to receive exclusive content (early drafts, special interviews with Chumbana, etc.) regarding Nihar's next release.
+His newest book is about three young Kenyans who fought to transform their slum and improve the lives of those around them.
+Sign up HERE to receive exclusive content (early drafts, behind the scenes content, etc.) regarding Nihar's next release, The Hope Raisers.